 Fixed income securities may include investment grade and below investment grade rated bonds, redeemable preferred stocks, non-redeemable preferred stocks with certain debt-like characteristics, mortgage-backed securities ("MBS"), collateralized loan obligations ("CLO"), and other asset-backed securities ("ABS").
 MBS, CLO, and other ABS are jointly referred to as structured securities.
 Fixed income securities classified as available-for-sale ("AFS") are reported at fair value.
 Those fixed income securities that we have the ability and positive intent to hold to maturity are classified as held-to-maturity ("HTM") and are carried at either: (i) amortized cost; or (ii) market value at the date of transfer into the HTM category, adjusted for subsequent amortization.
 The amortized cost of fixed income securities is adjusted for the amortization of premiums and the accretion of discounts over the expected life of the security using the effective yield method.
 Premiums and discounts arising from the purchase of structured securities are amortized over the expected life of the security based on future principal payments, giving additional consideration to prepayments.
 These prepayments are estimated based on historical and projected cash flows.
-Prepayment assumptions are reviewed quarterly and adjusted to reflect the revised assumptions.
+Prepayment assumptions are reviewed quarterly and adjusted to reflect actual prepayments and changes in expectations.
+Future amortization of any premium and/or discount is adjusted to reflect the revised assumptions.
 Interest income, as well as amortization and accretion, is included in "Net investment income earned" on our Consolidated Statements of Income.
 The amortized cost of a fixed income security is written down to fair value when a decline in value is considered to be other than temporary.
 See the discussion below on realized investment gains and losses for a description of the accounting for impairments.
 After-tax unrealized gains and losses on: (i) fixed income securities classified as AFS; and (ii) fixed income securities that were transferred into an HTM designation from an AFS designation, are included in accumulated other comprehensive income (loss) ("AOCI").